Run Cycles [Locomotion and Mechanics for Animation - Unit 06]

 - On faster runs if you swing too much it can be confusing!

 - Varying the down positions will add more variety and make it seem like it repeats less.
-You could bake the animation and make every other passing pose a down pose.

 - You double make the arms pump twice as fast as the legs to make it more energetic.
 This would create some twinning but then random overlap.